About Alsation RV Resort

 This is one of those where an advertisement and photos tell you one thing and you get another.
-Alsation RV Resort boasts themselves as being a 10-10-10 Resort HOWEVER……
+Alsation RV Resort in Castroville, Texas boasts themselves as being a 10-10-10 Resort HOWEVER…

 If you visit the website, it shows photos of gorgeous grounds, sites and boasts of an onsite restaurant, golf course, spa services, casitas, pavilion, pool and hot tub.
 Its appeal to adults is what we were looking for wintering over.
-We were SO EXCITED that we found them; they advertised a winter special on one of the RVer facebook pages which enticed us to book with them.
+We were so excited that we found them via advertised winter special on one of the RVer facebook pages which enticed us to book with them.

 - 9 Luxury Casitas (these are designed for Class A’s only because of the way they are situated.
 You drive your Class A in; head first.
 Backing a 5th wheel simply won’t work because of the design.
 They are only a small building with a shower/commode, and closet inside.
 No room for bed, futon or sofa bed.
 No sleeping inside them.
 They each have an outdoor covered patio and kitchen that looks out to the golf course.
 Each comes with a grill.
 They are nice but again, no room for your guests.